'LYMINGTON AFLOAT'

 ST BARBE MUSEUM AND GALLERY EXHIBITION

-This visit to St Barbe Museum and Gallery is to view the 'Lymington Afloat' exhibition'.
+This visit to St Barbe Museum and Gallery is to view the 'Lymington Afloat' exhibition.
 A short talk will be given by one of the curators and Mac Hall (member of the steering and organising teams).
-The visit will be followed by a simple lunch at a convenient local restaurant...probably Prezzo.
+The visit will be followed by lunch at Prezzo in Lymington High St at 1230 pm.
+The two course lunch will cost £20.
+Please book and chose your meal before friday October 4th (we have to give choices to Prezzo on 4th).
+Please pay the club account by BACS.
+Entry to the gallery is £5 and all members (including members of St Barbe) are asked to pay £5 (cash) to Mac on the day.

 'Lymington Afloat' is a festival starting Sept 14th, 2024 and lasting until early January 2025.
 The festival celebrates 1,000 years of innovation centred on the Lymington River.
 At its' heart is a major exhibtion in St Barbe Museum and Gallery.
-There will be a town trail, a celebration weekend, an online exhibition, a widely available education programme and more, all supported by 10,000 brochures distributed around the area.
+There will be a town trail, a celebration weekend (Sept 28/29th), an online exhibition and a widely available education programme and more, all supported by 13,000 brochures distributed around the area.